 - Organize client files and maintain contact with the client throughout the case.

-- Conduct interviews of clients and witnesses.
+- Conduct interviews with clients and witnesses.

 - Locate parties and complete investigations and research.